Google Photos free up device storage option is greyed out

 As mentioned above, the photos and videos that uploaded to Google Photos also will quota the storage space of Google Drive.
 If you are using the free account of Google Drive but don’t plan to upgrade your account, what if the storage space of Google Drive is full.
 Is there a way to get more Google Drive storage space for photos without spending?

-CBackupper is a professional cloud service that offers many amazing features like cloud storage combination, PC cloud backup as well as cloud to cloud backup.
+CBackup is a professional cloud service that offers many amazing features like cloud storage combination, PC cloud backup as well as cloud to cloud backup.
 What’s more, the cloud storage combination and cloud to cloud backup features are free.
-Here, you can learn how to merge Google Drive accounts with CBackupper:
+Here, you can learn how to merge Google Drive accounts with CBackup: